Tasmanian Football League: Individual awards

-Alastair Lynch Medal Winners
+Alastair Lynch Medal

 Formerly known as the Tassie Medal, presented to the Best and Fairest player in the Tasmanian State League from 2009.

-Peter Hudson Medal Winners
+Peter Hudson Medal

 Presented to the Leading Goalkicker in the Tasmanian State League from 2009.

 Former Individual Awards

-Wilson Bailey Trophy Winners
+Wilson Bailey Trophy

 It was presented to the best and fairest player in the TFL/TANFL from 1927 until 1929.
 It was replaced by the William Leitch Medal in 1930.